What is TILT?

 Toxicant‐Induced Loss of Tolerance (TILT) is a two-stage disease process initiated by a one-time major exposure, or a series of low-level chemical exposures (Stage I, Initiation).
 Affected individuals experience symptoms triggered by everyday chemicals, foods, and drugs that never bothered them before (Stage II, Triggering).
 Exposure examples include chemical spills, pesticides, cleaning agents, solvents, combustion-related products, drugs and medical devices, and indoor air contaminants associated with materials used in construction or remodeling.

 TILT-related symptoms may involve any and every organ system.
 Neurological symptoms such as memory problems, brain fog, and mood changes are common and often disabling.
-A particular initiating event (such as exposure to a sick building, Gulf war chemicals, a pesticide) can result in different intolerances that can trigger different symptoms in different people.
-Symptoms can include:
+A particular initiating event (such as exposure to a sick building, Gulf War chemicals, or a pesticide) can result in intolerances that trigger multiple symptoms varying from person to person.
+Commonly-reported symptoms include:

 - difficulties with attention, memory and mood